 Alexandria City Public Schools: Food Access for children and their families

-Hunger Free: List of Emergency Food Access Points
+Hunger Free Alexandria: List of Emergency Food Access Points

 Home Delivery Program

 ALIVE!’s delivers food Monday – Friday afternoons to the doorsteps of those who are unable to attend emergency food distributions.
 Home deliveries are available to seniors, individuals with disabilities, and single parents with very young children, by referral from a case worker or ALIVE! member congregation.
 Clients may receive once monthly groceries: 3-5 days of shelf-stable food, meat, milk, fresh bread, eggs, and produce.
-To make a referral or get involved, contact the Food Program Director or call 703-518-5152.
+To receive assistance, clients must be referred by the Alexandria Office of Community Services 703-746-5700, an ALIVE! member congregation, or another social service agency.
+For more information on home delivery, contact Family Assistance or call 703-549-3692.

 ALIVE! has expanded its Community Partner program during the health crisis.
 Food pantries, meal kitchens, and other food distribution sites provide a vital resource for those experiencing hunger.
 ALIVE!’s Community Partners program supports our city-wide network by providing shelf-stable food, fresh bread, frozen meat and produce, wholly or in part, to these community partners: